top of page

 COUNCIL MEETING

-Tuesday, May 7th at 6:00pm located at the Adrian Community Center Annex.
+The next Court date is scheduled for Tuesday, December 9th, 2025, at 5:00pm at the Adrian Community Center Annex.

 ABOUT